primary-theme/obsidian/README.md

 > Primary is soft, chewy, comforting — like a chocolate chip cookie, or a warm brownie.
 Primary instantly puts you in a relaxed state that opens the door to creativity and exploration.
 Wonderfully executed down to the smallest details, Primary ran away with first place. — **O_O 2021 Judges**

+# 🚧 Primary is currently undergoing a 2.0 Rebuild

+This README is underconstruction.
+Everything below is outdated, and does not reflect it's current status.
+Please be advised.

+Though, I am currently rebuilding it to support Obsidian 1.0+.
+To support Primary's 2.0 Rebuild (available April 2024 onwards), the beta is currently available to [Monthly Subscribers](https://dub.sh/primary/ko-fi)!
+New beta versions are released weekly.

+All new updates can be seen through [Twitter](https://dub.sh/twitter/mei).

+---

 <center>
     <h3>Support Primary's Development ☕</h3>
     <a href='https://ko-fi.com/E1E76SQX8' target='_blank'><img height='48' style='border:0px;height:48px;' src='https://cdn.ko-fi.com/cdn/kofi1.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>